endridollani/paypal-ecommerce-store/README.md

 #### Backend:

-To se the BE click this link [deniscerri/ecommerce-backend](https://github.com/deniscerri/ecommerce-backend)
+To see the BE click this link [deniscerri/ecommerce-backend](https://github.com/deniscerri/ecommerce-backend)